 Our commitment to toxic chemical reform led to Companies for Safer Chemicals New York.
 NYSBC and ASBC (American Sustainable Business Council) cosponsored this initiative to form a coalition of New York State businesses committed to advancing a safer, non-toxic marketplace.
 Learn more and sign on here.

 As a member of the Just Green Partnership, NYSBC has advocated for the passage of a NYS toxic chemical reform bill known in previous legislative sessions as the Child Safe Product Act and currently as Parent’s Right to Know.
 As of late 2017, NYSBC is helping to move forward NY’s efforts to implement the state’s Household Cleaning Products Disclosure guidance, in response to industry pushback.

 In collaboration with Clean & Healthy NY, NYSBC is launching a new program called Business Leadership on Safer Materials.
 This educational initiative is designed to inspire change in production and procurement among participating businesses.
 If you are interested in this program for your business, please visit our Workshops page to learn more.

 The NY Health Act would provide comprehensive universal healthcare, a single payer program paid into by employers and employees.
 Small business owners would benefit from stabilized and reduced healthcare costs for themselves and their staff, increasing competitiveness, productivity and healthy people in the workplace.
 If you are a business owner in New York State, we invite you to sign onto the “Business Owners Support New York Health” campaign, and please pass this invite to other business owners you know.
 Sign on here.

 Just Workplace and Small Business

-Advocacy for the advancement of Worker Cooperatives is on NYSSBC’s agenda for a second year.
+Advocacy for the advancement of Worker Cooperatives is on NYSBC’s agenda for a second year.
 Worker cooperatives, which address the inequality of income and opportunity, represent a growing sector of the sustainable economy.